 Alteratives (not to be confused with “alternatives”)

-Detoxifi cation is an herbal medicine principle in cancer treatment, because cancer is thought to be the end result of accumulated toxins in the body.
-While some may argue with this theory, the use of alteratives (which improve elimination and physiology) nevertheless appears helpful, particularly in the early stages of cancer when vitality is still good.
-Essiac is a commonly-used formula that consists of four herbs, three of which are considered mild alteratives.
+Detoxification is a herbal medicine principle in cancer treatment, because cancer is thought to be the end result of accumulated toxins in the body.
+While some may argue with this theory, the use of alterative (which imrporve elimination and physiology) nevertheless appears helpful, particularly in the early stage of cancer when vitality is still food.
+Essiac is a commonly-used formula that consists of four hers, three of which are considered mild alteratives.
 This formula is also beneficial in the palliative care of endstage cancer patients.
-Other alteratives to consider include dandelion root, yellow dock, poke root (which is toxic and should only be used by experienced herbalists), burdock, red clover, and sheep sorrel.
+Other alteratives to consider include dandelion root, yellow dock, poke root (which is toxic and should only be used by experience herbalists), burdock, red clover and sheep sorrel.

-1. GREEN TEA – an effective chemopreventive agent (Katiyar 1997)
+- Green tea– an effective chemopreventive agent (Katiyar 1997)

-3. SILYMARIN AND SILIBININ (silybin) – anti cancer effects
+- Silmarin and Silibinin (silybin) – anti cancer effects (Gazak 2007)

-the anti-cancer properties of ginkgo are related to itsantioxidant, anti-angiogenic, and gene-regulatory actions
+- Ginkgo bilaboa leaf extract – significant antioxidant activity because of its flavonoid and terpenoid components; the anti-cancer properties of ginkgo are related to itsantioxidant, anti- angiogenic, and gene-regulatory actions

 Be strategic about herb selection; the more knowledge one has, the fewer herbs are needed to improve health.
 Consider rotating through formulas.
 We routinely use a formula targeted at the needs of the patient, an immune-supporting formula, one for when the animal is undergoing chemotherapy, or formulas for post-surgery or during radiation.
 An example is Yunnan bai yao – which reduces the risk of bleeding and has inherent anti-cancer properties – as part of the protocol for treating haemangiosarcoma.